HexmosTech/Lama2/docs/Lama2/docs/reference/lama2cmd.md

 func GetAndValidateCmd(ipArgs []string) *Opts
 ```

 GetAndValidateCmd takes in the user's CLI input, and checks for validity.
 If not OK, displays a help message in stdout.
-Otherwise, fills hte Opts structure and returns it Moreover, based on user input, the outputManager gets configured \(whether user prefers trace/debug/info level\)
+Otherwise, fills the Opts structure and returns it Moreover, based on user input, the outputManager gets configured \(whether user prefers trace/debug/info level\)